gersak/vura/README.md

 ## Don't forget about round-number

-Vura returns Date representations from numeric values and all values can be round-number(ed) so use that.
+Timing returns Date representations from numeric values and all values can be round-number(ed) so use that.
 Round values to `(days 3.5)` or `(hours 11)` or maybe `(period {:week 2 :days 3})`